MoORa

 Geometrical system definition

 The GDML format is the geometrical system definition language of Geant4 and that can be used to define the system geometry and materials with GRAS.
 It is possible to import a GDML file inside MoORa to use as geometrical description for the simulation.
-This file can be visualised in 3D within MoORa using the EDGE visualiser.
+This file can be visualised in 3D within MoORa.

 To define the geometry and the materials of the system, EDGE (ExtendeD Gdml Editor) can be used.
 It is an interactive and easy to use CAD tool which is part of the SpaceSuite offer.